OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 ...
 ```

-Web spiders/robots/crawlers can [intentionally ignore](https://blog.isc2.org/isc2_blog/2008/07/the-attack-of-t.html) the `Disallow` directives specified in a robots.txt file, such as those from [Social Networks](https://www.htbridge.com/news/social_networks_can_robots_violate_user_privacy.html) to ensure that shared linked are still valid.
-Hence, robots.txt should not be considered as a mechanism to enforce restrictions on how web content is accessed, stored, or republished by third parties.
+Web spiders/robots/crawlers can [intentionally ignore](https://blog.isc2.org/isc2_blog/2008/07/the-attack-of-t.html) the `Disallow` directives specified in a `robots.txt` file, such as those from [Social Networks](https://www.htbridge.com/news/social_networks_can_robots_violate_user_privacy.html) to ensure that shared linked are still valid.
+Hence, `robots.txt` should not be considered as a mechanism to enforce restrictions on how web content is accessed, stored, or republished by third parties.

-#### robots.txt in Webroot - with wget or curl

-The robots.txt file is retrieved from the web root directory of the web server.
-For example, to retrieve the robots.txt from `www.google.com` using `wget` or `curl`:
+The `robots.txt` file is retrieved from the web root directory of the web server.
+For example, to retrieve the `robots.txt` from `www.google.com` using `wget` or `curl`:

 ```bash
 $ wget https://www.google.com/robots.txt